containerum/kdc-docs/content/about/_index.md

 ---
-title: Docs overview - CDK
+title: Docs overview - KDC
 linktitle: Docs overview
-description: Containerum Distribution of Kubernetes documentation describes how to setup and use a Kubernetes cluster with CDK.
+description: Kubernetes Distribution by Containerum documentation describes how to setup and use a Kubernetes cluster with KDC.

 categories: []